oliverklee/ext-seminars/Documentation/Reference/SetupCommonForFront-endPlug-inAndBack-endModuleInPlugintxSeminars/Index.rst

    Description
-         whether to use the label “Price” for the standard price (instead of “standard price”) in e-mail to the participant
+         whether to use the label “Price” for the standard price (instead of “standard price”) in email to the participant

    Default